Defending champs moving on as Sounders oust LAFC 3-1 - WHIZ News

+SEATTLE (AP) — The trio of Nicolas Lodeiro, Raul Ruidiaz and Jordan Morris were dominant during the MLS regular season, recognized among the best 11 players in the league.

+When the MLS Cup playoffs finally started for the Seattle Sounders on Tuesday night, that trio was even better.

-SEATTLE (AP) — Nicolas Lodeiro scored early in the first half, Raul Ruidiaz added a second midway through the second, and the defending champion Seattle Sounders beat depleted Los Angeles FC 3-1 on Tuesday night in the opening round of the MLS Cup playoffs.
+Lodeiro scored early in the first half, Ruidiaz added a second midway through the second, and Morris provided the capper as the defending champion Sounders beat depleted Los Angeles FC 3-1 on in the opening round of the MLS playoffs.

+“For me playing with guys like Nico and Raul is really special,” Morris said.
+“They make the game easy.
+We’re complimenting each other really well.”

+Seattle’s version of the “Big 3” had roles in each of the three goals, sending the Sounders into the Western Conference semifinals next week against FC Dallas.

-Lodeiro scored in the 18th minute to give the home side the early advantage and Ruidiaz finally finished one of Seattle’s numerous chances with his eighth career playoff goal in the 66th minute.
+Lodeiro scored in the 18th minute off assists by Ruidiaz and Morris to give the home side the early advantage.
+Ruidiaz finally finished one of Seattle’s numerous chances with his eighth career playoff goal in the 66th minute, spinning a right-footed shot off a corner kick.

 Ruidiaz has six career playoff assists to go with his eight goals.